pranabsarkar/RedisMakesLifeEasier/README.md

 ## Overview

-Here, we can get the details of every registered Photographers for the queried zip code using a specific product.
+Here, we can get the details of every registered Photographers for the queried zip code, who are using a specific product.

 This is a simple Python Based Template where we can leverage the benfits of Redis over using a Regular Database in the Cloud.